Obituaries:

 Eddie and Elizabeth Hudson, twin brother, David, younger

-daughters, Amy and Melissa.
-Dale was born and raised in Austin,
+step daughters, Amy and Melissa.
+Dale was born and raised

-TX.
-He graduated from Reagan High School in 1974 after which
+in Austin, TX.
+He graduated from Reagan High School in

-in Cook-Walden/Capital Parks Cemetery.
-In lieu of flowers,
+Cemetery.
+In lieu of flowers, memorial contributions may

 Published in Austin American-Statesman on April 10, 2007